balasuar/slate/source/includes/_taxratesintroduction.md

 # TaxRates API

+> <a href="http://taxratesapi.avalara.com/" target="_parent">Register for an API Key</a> to get started.

 The TaxRates API provides a free rates lookup tool to allow merchants to retreive tax rates by location.
-You can use this REST API to get the sales tax rate for a five digit zip code in the United State or get the sales tax rate for a specific street address in the United States. <a href="http://taxratesapi.avalara.com/" target="_parent">Register for an API Key</a> to get started.
+You can use this REST API to get the sales tax rate for a five digit zip code in the United State or get the sales tax rate for a specific street address in the United States.

 <aside class='notice'> To ensure that the service is available for as many people as possible, we have a rate limit of 15 tax rate requests every 1 minute.
 If you get a response that you've exceeded the rate limit, we suggest waiting 60 seconds before making your next request. </aside>